Hospital chaplain receives 16,000 paper cranes

 "I started my work last September, which means I'm doing this job like six months," Pastor Kazuhiro Sekino said.
 He is the resident chaplain at Abbott Northwestern Hospital in Minneapolis.

-"It's really he first time for me to work out of Japan," he continued.
+"It's really the first time for me to work out of Japan," he continued.
 "It's quite a challenge."

 His whole career in America started with a challenge too.
 His arrival to Abbott Northwestern took what could be understood as divine intervention.